Chunnakam Power Station: Early history

-In 1947 the Department of Industries in Ceylon agreed to meet the electricity demand of the Jaffna peninsula, which at that time stood at only 370 kW, from the power station at Kankesanthurai cement factory.
+In 1947 the Department of Industries in Ceylon agreed to meet the electricity demand of the Jaffna Peninsula, which at that time stood at only 370 kW, from the power station at Kankesanthurai cement factory.
 From 1950 the peninsula was supplied by an isolated Medium Voltage (MV) power transmission network operated by the Department of Government Electrical Undertakings.
 At the time Jaffna was the only major town on the peninsula with electricity supply.
 Demand for electricity in the peninsula grew as other towns were connected to the electricity network and with increasing demand from industries, such as Kankesanthurai cement factory, and from agriculture.
 By the mid-1950s demand on the peninsula stood at 1,500 kW and was expected to increase to 2,000 kW.
 Jaffna peninsula was not connected to the national grid and as such could not benefit from Ceylon's growing hydroelectric generation.

 To meet the increased demand, a power station was established in Chunnakam in 1958 to supply the local MV network.
-The station consisted of four Deutz (Note: Another source states that the four initial 1MW sets were from Mirlees.) diesel generator sets, each capable of generating 1MW.
-The station's generating capacity increased from 4MW to 14MW (Note: Other sources show capacity increasing over time from 4MW to 8MW, then 10MW and finally 14MW.) in 1965 with the addition of five Mirlees diesel generator sets, each capable of generating 2MW, some of which were transferred from Pettah Power Station.
+The station consisted of four Deutz (Note: Another source states that the four initial 1MW sets were from Mirlees.) diesel generator sets, each capable of generating 1 MW.
+The station's generating capacity increased from 4 MW to 14 MW (Note: Other sources show capacity increasing over time from 4MW to 8MW, then 10MW and finally 14MW.) in 1965 with the addition of five Mirlees diesel generator sets, each capable of generating 2 MW, some of which were transferred from Pettah Power Station.

-The Jaffna MV local network was connected to the national grid in 1973 via a 132kV double-circuit transmission line from Anuradhapura to Chunnakam.
+The Jaffna MV local network was connected to the national grid in 1973 via a 132 kV double-circuit transmission line from Anuradhapura to Chunnakam.
 Jaffna peninsula started receiving electricity from Laxapana Power Station.